akashgardas/Data-Analysis/day2/notes/notes.md

     above 300   7.50

 2) Count total number of currency notes in a given amount (500, 200, 100, 50, 20, 10)
+3) Display N natural numbers
+4) Display N alphabet
+5) Sum of N natural numbers
+6) Factorial
+7) Check Prime
+8) Number table (n x 1 = n)
+9) Sum of digits
+10) Count the number of digits in a number
+11) Find the first and the last digits in a number
+12) Sum of first and last digits in a number